abcnews/fetchamd/README.md

 * Basic implementation for older IEs using jQuery's preexisting implementation.
   This reduces the size and complexity of this library.

-Differences from AMD spec:
+*Differences from AMD spec:*

 * Relative module loading is not implemented (if module "a/b/c" asks for "../d", AMD resolves to "a/d").
 For this reason:
-* Dependencies are not supported.
+* dependencies are not supported.
 Use Browserify to bundle up your dependencies prior to loading, or load them yourself.

 Development
 -----------